willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 **Motion Controllers Troubleshooting Steps:**

-**Step A**: Make sure the motion controllers show up as 'Connected'.
-Just 'Paired' does not necessarily mean the controllers are connected to the PC.
+**Step A**: Make sure the motion controllers show up as "Connected".
+"Paired" does not necessarily mean the controllers are connected to the PC.
 Controllers should appear under "Mouse, keyboard & pen" category.
-Motion controllers under "Other devices" have failed pairing process and is not functional.
+Motion controllers under "Other devices" have failed pairing process and are not functional.

-**Step B**: If you're using an external USB Bluetooth Adapter:
-* Please ensure the USB Bluetooth Adapter is connected to a USB 2.0 port (black) if available
-* Please plug the USB Bluetooth Adapter into a port that is physically separated from:
+**Step B**: If you're using an external USB Bluetooth Adapter, make sure it is connected to a USB 2.0 port (black) if available.
+Plug the USB Bluetooth Adapter into a port that is physically separated from:
-* the headset USB connector,
+* the headset USB connector
-* flash drives,
+* flash drives
-* hard drives,
+* hard drives
-* or wireless USB receivers like those for keyboards/mice.
-* Plugging the USB Bluetooth Adapter into the opposite side of the computer as far as possible from these other connectors is ideal.
+* wireless USB receivers like those for keyboards/mice Plug the USB Bluetooth Adapter into the opposite side of the computer as far as possible from these other connectors if possible.

-**Step C**: Verify there’s only one Bluetooth radio in the PC.
+**Step C**: Verify that there’s only one Bluetooth radio in the PC.
 Right click on the Windows Start Menu and select Device Manager.
 Expand the Bluetooth section and look for one Adapter.
 If you are using the desktop PC configuration with built-in radio, check if an external antenna is connected.
-If there isn’t an external antenna connected, it is expected to issues with tracking.
-Another option would be to use an external bluetooth dongle (USB), disable the internal Bluetooth capability and retry pairing and connecting.
+If there isn’t an external antenna connected, it can cause tracking issues.
+Another option would be to use an external bluetooth dongle (USB), disable the internal Bluetooth capability, and retry pairing and connecting.

 **Step D & E**: Close the Bluetooth settings window if it's open.
 Leaving it open in the background means that a lot of extra calls are made to the Bluetooth protocol.

 **Step F**: Check the virtual battery level on the motion controller - in mixed reality, turn the controllers over, and you'll be able to see a battery icon.
-If it is red, please go ahead and replace the batteries.
+If it is red, replace the batteries.
 Battery reporting typically reports higher than the actual level immediately after connecting a controller.
-Please wait around 15 seconds to let battery level to stabilize and then read the level.
+Wait about 15 seconds to let the battery level stabilize and then read the level.

-**Step G**: Please power off Bluetooth headphones and speakers.
+**Step G**: Power off Bluetooth headphones and speakers.
 These are not supported with Windows Mixed Reality.
 You can use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.

 You can try a one-time workaround of unplugging the USB cable on your headset and plugging it back into the PC.
 This will restart the controller functionality on the PC.

-**Step H**: Check if the motion controllers LEDs are brightly lit or dimly lit - brightly lit means that they are paired and connected.
-Dimly lit means that they aren't connected.
+**Step H**: Check the motion controllers LEDs.
+Brightly lit controllers are paired and connected.
+Dimly lit controllers aren't connected.

-**Step I**: If the controller lights are flashing, they are undergoing a firmware update.
-Wait for the firmware update to complete and the controllers appear in Mixed Reality.
+**Step I**: Controller lights flash when they are undergoing a firmware update.
+Wait for the firmware update to complete and the controllers should appear in Mixed Reality.

-For laptops check if they are connected to 2.4GHz or 5GHz Wifi network.
-Laptops connected to 2.4GHz Wifi are typically sharing the same antenna with the Bluetooth connection.
-This may impact negatively either Wifi or Bluetooth performance, depending on product design.
-Options to resolve this include:
+If your laptop is connected to a 2.4GHz Wifi network (instead of a 5GHz network), it is typically sharing the Bluetooth connection.
+This may impact negatively either Wifi or Bluetooth performance, depending on the product design.
+To resolve this:
-* Network adapter settings typically allow to change preferred band to 5Ghz
+* Change the preferred band to 5Ghz in the network adapter settings.
-* If the user's network does not support 5GHz then a Bluetooth dongle can be used instead of the internal Bluetooth capability
+* If your network does not support 5GHz, a Bluetooth dongle can be used instead of the internal Bluetooth capability.

-Need to take account if user has paired earlier and Bluetooth settings have motion controllers already paired.
-Windows won’t discover new devices before those are removed.
-If those have been added using a specific dongle, they can be only removed with that dongle in place.
+If your Bluetooth settings have motion controllers already paired, Windows won’t discover the new devices until those are removed.
+If they have been added using a specific dongle, they can be only removed with that dongle in place.

-## Motion controllers (headsets with built-in Bluetooth)
+### Motion controllers (headsets with built-in Bluetooth)

 Some Windows Mixed Reality headsets, including the Acer OJO 500 and Samsung Odyssey+, have built-in Bluetooth radios for use with motion controllers.